nuxt/docs/en/api/configuration-env.md

 }
 ```

-This lets you create a `baseUrl` property that will be equal to the `BASE_URL` environment variable if defined, otherwise, equal to `'http://localhost:3000'`.
+This lets you create a `baseUrl` property that will be equal to the `BASE_URL` server side environment variable if available or defined.
+If not, `baseUrl` in client side will be equal to `'http://localhost:3000'`.
+The server side variable BASE_URL is therefore copied to the client side via the `env` property in the `nuxt.config.js`.
+Alternatively, the other value is defined (http://localhost:3000).

 Then, I can access my `baseUrl` variable in 2 ways: